preesm/preesm/releng/README.md

 ### Installing Dependencies

-The third party dependencies must be installed through update sites.
+The third-party dependencies must be installed through update sites.
 All of them are bundled with the Dev Meta Feature generated during the release process (see below).
-It is also possible to setup an Eclipse for developping Preesm along with Graphiti and/or DFTools sources (see this [documentation](http://preesm.sourceforge.net/website/index.php?id=working-with-dftoolsgraphiti-source)).
+It is also possible to setup an Eclipse for developing Preesm along with Graphiti and/or DFTools sources (see this [documentation](http://preesm.sourceforge.net/website/index.php?id=working-with-dftoolsgraphiti-source)).

 ### Eclipse Preferences